AustinMaddison/austinmaddison.github.io/content/experience/adapter-digital-internship.md

 date_end: 01 Sep 2023
 location: Bangkok, Ari
 ---
-Designed and executed a 3D interactive installation demo for adapter’s product portfolio.
+Created a 3D interactive installation demo for the lab’s product portfolio.

-Managed major aspects of the project, including modeling, rigging, materials, shaders, lighting, and VFX.
+Demo was targeted to be proposed for CP’s Forestia residential project.

-Created a shader driven stylized sprite based face animation system.
+Worked on all the modelling, rigging, animation, materials, shaders, lighting and VFX.

-Collaborated with a skilled C# developer to implement essential systems, including realtime mocap controls.
+For the gameplay and motion capture programming, I collaborated with a skilled programmer in the innovation lab.